Igazine/igazine/README.md

 ###Package **org.igazine.security**

-I've been experimenting with technologies of how to uniquely identify a user in desktop/web Flash applications
+Description: I've been experimenting with technologies for strengthening security for online commercial services and websites

 FSecurity class